-For the financial year 2018-19 cost recovery revenue is estimated to be \$33M.
+For the financial year 2020-21 total cost recovery revenue is estimated to be \$38M with the proposed levy increase representing an additional \$5M per annum.
 According to the template, total proposed annual revenue of more than \$20M is rated as a high risk.